“Labor Omnia Vincit” McKay Law

 Surgery Risk and Future Surgery

-Future surgical needs are recoverable.
+Future surgical needs matter significantly.

 Diminished Earning Capacity